goetas/twital/doc/en/source/tags/block.rst

     </t:extends>

-If you need that your **template name is dynamic** (it comes from a variable e.g.) you have to add the Twital namespace to attribute name:
+If you need that your **template name is dynamic** (it comes from a variable e.g.) you have to add the Twital namespace to the attribute name:

 .. code-block:: xml+jinja